Nicola Casarini

 Research highlights

 Europe-China techno-political linkage.
-My PhD thesis - published as a monograph by Oxford University Press in 2009 - unveiled original findings on EU-China space technology cooperation, including European transfers of satellite navigation technology which were exploited by Chinese authorities to advance Beijing’s space military program – a dynamic with far-reaching implications for the United States and its Asian allies.
-These breakthrough findings - gathered during various fieldworks in China where I accessed government facilities and interviewed officials – have been used by policymakers in the European Parliament, the House of Lords, and the U.S. Congress in their inquiries into Europe-China relations and their implications for the West.
+This strand of research was developed in the 2000s, during my PhD and post-doc years at the EUI.
+My doctoral thesis at the LSE - published as a monograph by Oxford University Press in 2009 - unveiled original findings on EU-China space technology cooperation, including European transfers of satellite navigation technology which were exploited by Chinese authorities to advance Beijing’s space military program – a dynamic with far-reaching implications for the United States and its Asian allies.
+These breakthrough findings - gathered during various fieldworks in China where I accessed government facilities and interviewed stakeholders – have been presented to the European Parliament, the UK House of Lords, and the U.S. Congress.
+The findings have been largely used by Western officials for their inquiries into Europe-China relations.
+To find out more, please see my OUP book and the Memorandum presented to the House of Lords in 2009.

 Euro-Renminbi axis.
+This strand of research was developed in the 2010s, first during my four-year stint at the EUISS in Paris and afterwards when I begun working for IAI in Rome.
 Have carried out innovative research - based on fieldwork and interviews - on why and how Europe and China have come to support each other’s monetary ambitions, including: (i) Off-the-record findings and estimates on China’s diversification of its foreign reserves away from the dollar and into euro-denominated assets; (ii) Analysis of Europe’s backing for the inclusion of the Chinese currency in the IMF’s official reserves (the Special Drawing Rights), a move strongly opposed by Washington; (iii) Data and insights into European banks’ use of the China International Payment System (Cips) alternative to the Western-controlled Swift.
-The findings have been used by EU institutions and published in various outlets, including Foreign Affairs and Project Syndicate.
+The findings have been used by several EU institutions - including the European Central Bank and the European Stability Mechanism - and published in various outlets, including Foreign Affairs and Project Syndicate.

 Projects

-• Europe's presence in the Indo-Pacific and its implications for the United States' system of alliances;
+• Europe's Indo-Pacific strategy and its implications for the US' China policy (journal article).

-• China's de-dollarisation process and the role of Europe.
+• China's de-dollarisation process and the role of Europe/eurozone (journal article).

 Funding